June 17, 2021

 Back to the sandy gravel road.
-A large road-construction scraper thing was driving along, shaving the side of the road at a steep enough angle that I was afraid if I fell in it I might not get out again.
-As I was climbing one hill, the scraper approached from behind: I guess the driver had finished whatever he was doing because he was moving fast.
+A large road-construction scraper thing was driving along in the other direction, shaving the side of the road at a steep enough angle that I was afraid if I fell in it I might not get out again.
+A few miles later, as I was (slowly) climbing a hill, the scraper approached from behind: I guess the driver had finished whatever he was doing because he was moving fast.
 I moved to the side to let it pass, and came to an immediate stop in the powdery dirt.
 I ended up walking 50 feet or so until I found solid enough ground to get going again.

 More miles past more miles of corn than you’ve ever seen in your life, and finally, to the turnoff for Courthouse and Jail Rocks.
 I rode out to the base of the rocks.
 Had I known how far it was and how much of a climb, I would have just waved as I passed.
 But once I figured that out, I was half-way there, so . . .

 At the base is a large cul-de-sac.
 No marked parking; no interpretive signs; no warnings.
 Just a couple of benches placed for people to contemplate the rocks and landscape.
-I kind of appreciated that there wasn’t anything to keep people from risking the snake-infested trail and trying to scale the rocks and risk breaking their necks.
+I kind of appreciated that there wasn’t anything to keep people from risking the snake-infested trail and trying to scale the rocks so they could risk breaking their necks.

-As if on cue, an SUV pulled up.
+I was catching my breath from the climb, enjoying the quiet and the chance to take in the monuments when a few minutes later an SUV roared up the hill and into the far corner of the lot.
 Five people piled out, three men and two women in their 30s or 40s.
-They capered around and took pictures of themselves and each other, then headed up to climb Courthouse Rock, stopping every so often to take more pictures of themselves and each other.
+They capered around and took a lot of pictures of themselves and each other, then headed up the path to climb Courthouse Rock, stopping every so often to take more pictures of themselves and each other.
 They were still up there when I left.
 I presume they made it down safely.

 In emigration days, Courthouse Rock was part of an informal network of messaging: the Bone Express: